VanDerLars/xojo-intro/README.md

 - `backgroundColorBackground` `color` The color of the background which highlights your controls.
 Make sure you use a semi transparant color
 - `backgroundColorMessage` `color` The background color of the message
 - `borderColorMessage` `color` The border color of the message
+- `statusIndicatorVisible` `True/False` Sets if the messages should show a status bar, indicating which step is currently shown.

 ## Good to know: